Amazon River: 20th-century development

 Many settlements grew along the road from Brasília to Belém with the highway and National Integration Program, however, the program failed as the settlers were unequipped to live in the delicate rainforest ecosystem.
 This, although the government believed it could sustain millions, instead could sustain very few.

 With a population of 1.9 million people in 2014, Manaus is the largest city on the Amazon.
 Manaus alone makes up approximately 50% of the population of the largest Brazilian state of Amazonas.
 The racial makeup of the city is 64% pardo (mulatto and mestizo) and 32% white.

-Although the Amazon river remains undammed, around 412 dams are in operation in the Amazon's tributary rivers.
-From these 412 dams, 151 are constructed over six of the main tributary rivers that drain into the Amazon.
+Although the Amazon river remains undammed, around 412 dams are in operation on the Amazon's tributary rivers.
+Of these 412 dams, 151 are constructed over six of the main tributary rivers that drain into the Amazon.
 Since only 4% of the Amazon's hydropower potential has been developed in countries like Brazil, more damming projects are underway and hundreds more are planned.
 After witnessing the negative effects of environmental degradation, sedimentation, navigation and flood control caused by the Three Gorges Dam in the Yangtze River, scientists are worried that constructing more dams in the Amazon will harm its biodiversity in the same way by "blocking fish-spawning runs, reducing the flows of vital oil nutrients and clearing forests".
 Damming the Amazon River could potentially bring about the "end of free flowing rivers" and contribute to an "ecosystem collapse" that will cause major social and environmental problems.